Ingredients

 Within days the flowers transform into small and thin pea pods that grow longer and longer each day.

-We harvest the plants every day, picking the fresh pods, and cooking them in boiling water.
+We harvest the plants every day, picking the fresh pods, and cook them in boiling water.

 Many pods are left to grow and eventually dry up on the plant.

-When comes November the season ends.
-The plants are taking out of the ground and the dry pods are collected.
+When November comes, the season ends.
+The plants are taken out of the ground and the dry pods are collected.

 Each dry pod is emptied, and the dried peas are saved in a jar anticipating their next life.